 Impotence can also happen if there are psychological factors at play.
 If your partner is dealing with a lot of stress, has anxiety or depression, or unresolved issues from his family of origin, it may interfere with his ability to maintain an erection.

 Whatever the reason for the problem, impotence tends to snowball and become an even bigger problem due to a man’s fear of not being able to perform.
 One lost erection can lead to many lost erections if a man obsesses over the issue.

-Damage to the Woman's Self-Esteem
+Damage to Your Self-Esteem